Azeem Rafiq: Investigations and legal action

 Yorkshire contacted Rafiq in early September 2020 to discuss the allegations, and announced that they would be setting up a "formal investigation" into his claims as well as a "wider review" of its "policies and culture".
 Global law firm Squire Patton Boggs was asked by Yorkshire chairman Roger Hutton, who had been appointed earlier in 2020, to conduct the investigation; at the same time, an independent panel chaired by Samir Pathak was set up to review the investigation's findings.
 Tom Harrison, the chief executive officer of the England and Wales Cricket Board (ECB), first spoke to Rafiq during the same month.

 Rafiq made written and verbal statements to the inquiry in November, saying that he hoped to bring about "meaningful change" at the club.
 These expanded on his initial allegations and made reference to specific instances of racist language being used, both by employees of Yorkshire and by supporters, of a culture which isolated Muslim players at the club and of a lack of development support for younger Asian players.

 The following month, Rafiq began an employment tribunal claim against the club, again expressing the hope that the claim would help bring about change within cricket.
-The tribunal took place in June 2021 and failed to reach a resolution, with Rafiq refusing to accept what has been reported as "a six-figure sum" which was dependent on him signing a non-disclosure agreement which would have restricted his ability to speak about the case.
+The tribunal took place in June 2021 and failed to resolve, with Rafiq refusing to accept what has been reported as "a six-figure sum" which was dependent on him signing a non-disclosure agreement which would have restricted his ability to speak about the case.